About Voluntary Action Fund (VAF): Our History

 Our work is testament to how financial investment together with targeted support can bring about real change in our communities.

-Our grant-making currently falls into the following main streams:
+Our funds currently fall into the following policy areas:

 Grants that promote equality and tackle discrimination.